kxie95/kxie95.github.io/_posts/2017-10-06-women-diversity-article.md

 summary:    ""
 categories: diversity tech industry software women
 ---
 Some preliminary notes on an article I will eventually write about my experiences as a woman in the software industry.

+**Everything I've written here is a brain dump and I have not had a look at other people's opinions yet.**

 ### What is diversity?
 Why is it such a popular topic right now?
 What I think it is: How many different backgrounds the workforce is made up of.